Mic92/mina-sidekiq/README.md

 * sidekiq\_timeout: Sets a upper limit of time a worker is allowed to finish, before it is killed.
 * sidekiq\_log: Sets the path to the log file of sidekiq
 * sidekiq\_pid: Sets the path to the pid file of a sidekiq worker
+* sidekiq_processes: Sets the number of sidekiq processes launched

 ## Copyright